Bank accounts in Finland

 You can get more information from your bank.

-As a rule, only a home in Finland can be used as security for a home loan granted by a Finnish bank.
+As a rule, a home in another Nordic country cannot be used as security for a home loan granted by a Finnish bank.
 So if you are planning to take a home loan from a Finnish bank to buy a home in another Nordic country, contact your bank and ask if you can use the home you are buying in another Nordic country as security.

 If you are buying a home in Finland and are planning to take a home loan from a foreign bank, you may not necessarily be able to use the home in Finland as security for a home loan from another Nordic country.
 Check this with your bank.